guillain/CoreBot-framework/doc/controller.md

 # Conroller
-They are used to add catch event (bot/msg)
+They are used to add listener and have categorized event (bot/msg)

+It's here where you can allow only 1:1 dialog or maybe only group chat.

 To do that, two methods:
 - *hears*: specific message pattern